openkfw/TruBudget/README.md

 ## Hints and Pitfalls

 Obviously this is just a short introduction on how to start and use the platform but you can get quite far with it.
-Nevertheless, there are a few points which you need to consider if you want to go into more details or use EEPPortal in production.
+Nevertheless, there are a few points which you need to consider if you want to go into more details or use EEP-Portal in production.

 - Secrets: You will be using different secrets and it is essential to keep this in a secure place.
 The `ORGANIZATION_VAULT_SECRET` restricts who can join an organization and make transaction on their behalf.
 The `ROOT_SECRET` grants access for a super admin (the _root_ user) on the API and should only be used to create the first admin user.
 The `RPC_SECRET` restricts access to the Multichain API and should be different for every node.
 - You can't delete: You are on a blockchain!
 All your actions and changes will be visible (this is why we use a blockchain ;)).
 Therefore we always provide a test-network to play around (you can select the network on the login screen).
 If you are in a country which falls under GDPR or other personal data protection laws you should never store personal data in TrudBudget.
 - Privacy: _Data at rest_ and _Data in transit_ is _not_ encrypted.
 If this is important for you, your infrastructure has to provide adequate measures to ensure this level of privacy (e.g. disk encryption, VPN).
 Obviously passwords are encrypted and _not_ stored in clear text.
 - Access-Control: Be aware that since we are in blockchain, data will be replicated across all nodes and is potentially readable by all nodes (_except_ passwords).
-A much higher level of access control is enforced through the EEPPortal API which will restrict the amount of data a user can see or update.
-If you want to grant access to a party you are not fully trusting, _never_ grant them direct access to the Multichain node (through RPC) instead expose the EEPPortal API and created a user with the individual permissions for them.
+A much higher level of access control is enforced through the EEP-Portal API which will restrict the amount of data a user can see or update.
+If you want to grant access to a party you are not fully trusting, _never_ grant them direct access to the Multichain node (through RPC) instead expose the EEP-Portal API and created a user with the individual permissions for them.
 - Persistence: By default, the blockchain will store its local date inside the /tmp folder of your host system.
 Depending on your OS configuration this could be a volatile space (e.g. could be deleted on boot up).
 You should change this path the location of your choice.
 To do so, simply edit the docker-compose files inside the `./docker-compose` [folder](./docker-compose). _we plan to change the default location in future updates_

 # Build and Develop from Local Sources

-Checkout the [Contributor Guide](./doc/tutorials/contribute/Contributor-Guide.md) to learn how to set up your environment to start developing and debugging the EEPPortal application.
+Checkout the [Contributor Guide](./doc/tutorials/contribute/Contributor-Guide.md) to learn how to set up your environment to start developing and debugging the EEP-Portal application.

 <!-- # Troubleshooting
 TBD -->